Guide to Innovation Management

 Is innovation management the same as R&D?

-Innovation management is not R&D. R&D is a specialized department within an organisation where scientists develop new technologies.
-In contrast, innovation management leverages what a company already has and tries to involve employees at every level, including the people in R&D.
+Innovation management is not R&D, but R&D is still important to the innovation process because it's a specialized department within an organization where scientists develop new technologies.
+Innovation management, on the other hand, leverages what a company already has and tries to involve employees at every level, including the people in R&D.

 An example of innovation management would be a cross-disciplinary team composed of an engineer from R&D, someone from marketing and a supplier.
 They would use the company’s existing technologies and capabilities to create a new product to sell.